amdelamar/pm-theme/README.md

 ## Privacy and Performance

 The above code used a CSS `import` statement for ease of use and quickly trying out a theme.
 However, the CSS `import` statement causes files to load sequentially instead of parallel, thus slowing down your pages load performance.
 Also, if your privacy is of the utmost importance, then I wouldn't use the CSS `import` statment from above.
-It potentially could reveal behavior about you, identifying when and where you login to ProtonMail using a specific theme.
-To prevent these things from happening, please copy & paste the entire contents of the CSS file rather than use the `import` statement.
+It potentially could reveal your behavior e.g. identifying *when* you load up ProtonMail using *which* specific theme.
+To avoid this, please copy & paste the entire contents of the CSS file, rather than use the `import` statement.

 ## Contribute

 Have a theme you want to add?
 Or a nice set of colors?
 You can open an [issue](https://github.com/amdelamar/pm-theme/issues) and paste it.
 Or if you found a bug and want to report it you can do that too.

 I'll accept pull requests to the `master` branch too.
+Please make sure to minify the CSS as well.

 ## Share with friends

-- Save, copy, tweak, and share any or all of this CSS code.
+- Save, copy, tweak, and share any of this CSS theme.
 - Licensed as [MIT](/LICENSE.md) and free forever.
-- Have fun!